How To Find the Right Indoor Light on Amazon, Ebay, and Walmart

 2. The above example is correct assuming both grow lights have the same color spectrum.
 I.e. both grow lights emit light of the same color.
 If you take a quick look among grow lights you will see that some lamps emit a light that is very blue, red, or purple-colored.
 Whereas your typical desk lamp or ceiling lamp emits a white/yellow-ish light.
 Right?

 Certain light colors, primarily blue and red, are easier to produce.
-Green, UV and far red, for instance, requires much more electricity to produce.
+Green, UV and far red, for instance, require much more electricity to produce.
+I.e. the diodes have lower efficacy.

 Therefore many grow light manufacturers opt to have a color spectrum of primarily or even exclusively blue and red light (see image above).
-While this will produce the maximum amount of light output, this spectrum is very imbalanced and not ideal for plants or for your eyes.
+While this will produce the maximum amount of photons, this spectrum is very imbalanced and not ideal for plants or for your eyes.
 It's an unnatural light and irritating to look at for long periods of time.
-A light color spectrum close to natural sunlight, or at least pink-ish (less heavy on blue and red) is the ideal choice for both plants and humans.
+A light color spectrum close to natural sunlight, or at least pink-ish (less heavy on blue and red) is a better choice for both plants and humans.

-Cross-reference information: compare Amazon listing to website, Youtube, etc.
+Cross-reference information: compare Amazon listing to website, Youtube, socials.

 To finish off this little guide, I'd like to urge you all to think critically and not take any claims made online as facts unless you can verify it.
 Sometimes an email to the manufacturer asking how they did their test and provide any kind of evidence is enough.
 Best way is obviously to see indisputable evidence in the form of video test reports that cannot be faked or modified.